My son is leaving home.

 Of course, you never knew.
 Because I didn’t tell you.

-You may have seen me on TikTok or on Facebook.
+You may have seen me on TikTok or Facebook.
 You may have read my chatty emails.
 And you didn’t know that these past 14 days I have been putting on a big fake front to hide the fact that my heart is breaking in two and all I want to do is take my family and run far, far away.

 “He had to go some time.
 They can’t stay forever.
 You wait until he’s been gone a week, He’ll soon realise which side his bread was buttered”.

 I don’t care.
 I don’t care.
-I don’t know if any of these things are true but still; I don’t care.
+I don’t know if any of these things are true, but still, I don’t care.

-I probably won’t publish this post, this string of jumbled words that I am typing rapidly on my keyboard with tears streaming down my face.
+I probably won’t publish this post, this string of jumbled words I am typing rapidly on my keyboard with tears streaming down my face.

 But if I do, it will be for one reason only.